alexym1/captain/README.md

 like code formatting, linting, or running tests before changes are committed.

-`captain` is a package that allows you to run pre-commit checks in R.
+`captain` (hook) is a package that allows you to run git pre-commit hooks in a R environment.

 ## Installation